Synopsis

 Seven lineages.
 Seven faces.
 One dark secret.

-But for Six-Maijo, currently relegated to the 'Scav' beachcombing detail as punishment for his unruly nature, the universe just got a lot bigger.
-When a body washes ashore, it brings with it a terrifying impossibility: a face that belongs to no known lineage.
+But for Six-Maijo, currently relegated to the ‘Scav’ beachcombing detail as punishment for his unruly nature, the universe just got a lot bigger.
+A body has washed ashore, bringing with it a terrifying impossibility: a face that belongs to no known lineage.
 As the authorities scramble to maintain the illusion of order, Maijo begins to pull at the threads of their history.

 What lies in the sunken half of the Firstcomers’ ship, deep beneath the waves?
 Why is the island’s flora behaving so strangely?
 And what truth is so dangerous that the monastery elders would rather watch their world fracture than reveal it?